Musée d’Orsay

 New Railway Stations

-At the turn of the nineteenth century, two large railway stations were built in Paris, the Gare de Lyon and the Gare d’Orsay.
+At the turn of the twentieth century, two large railway stations were built in Paris: the Gare de Lyon and the Gare d’Orsay.
 The Gare d’Orsay had the most prominent site, along the Seine opposite the Louvre.
 The railway station was planned by the Compagnie d’Orléans, who wanted to bring electrified trains right into the heart of Paris.

 Design

-Orsay Railway Station clock seen from inside, Paris
+Orsay Railway Station clock seen from inside, Pariszoom_in

 A clock seen from inside the museum